Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 How’s this for a fresh (and extremely meta) spin on a 1980s classic?
 Fox has reportedly given the green light for a drama series pilot about a present-day substitute teacher who embarks on a complete movie reenactment of The Goonies — with an assist from her aspiring filmmaker students.

 THR reports that Fox has ordered a pilot episode for the yet-untitled series, which is being produced by Warner Bros.
 TV, SideCar and Steven Spielberg’s Amblin TV.
-If the idea of framing a drama around remaking the 1985 adventure classic (which we’re assuming will require a pirate ship, some hidden treasure, and a hidden grotto) sounds wild, then Fox’s description will certainly do nothing to persuade you otherwise.
+If the idea of framing a drama around remaking the 1985 adventure classic (which we’re assuming will require a pirate ship, some hidden treasure, and a hidden grotto) sounds wild, then Fox’s description will certainly do nothing to persuade you otherwise.“After failing to make it in New York and carrying a heavy secret with her, Stella Cooper returns to her distressed automotive hometown to substitute teach,” teases the logline, as quoted by THR.
+“She finds inspiration, hope and ultimately salvation when she agrees to help three students who are pursuing their filmmaking dreams by putting on an impossibly ambitious shot-for-shot remake of one of their favorite movies —The Goonies.”

 As the potential first season unfolds, “their passion will inspire a town in desperate need of hope in this love letter to the power of cinema, storytelling and dreams,” the description concludes, evoking more than a whiff of that wholesomely optimistic,1980s-flavored Spielberg-ian nostalgia.